Dorothy Davey1

 F, #5484, d.
 May 1704

-Phillips Thompson was the daughter of Sir John Thompson, 1st Baron Haversham and Lady Frances Annesley.1 She married Arthur Annesley, 4th Baron Altham, son of Richard Annesley, 3rd Baron Altham and Dorothy Davey, on 8 April 1703 at St. Margaret's Church, Westminster, London, England.1 She died in May 1704, without issue.1 She died intestate and her estate was administered to to the Dowager Baroness Altham, mother and guardian of her husband on 22 June 1704.1 She died intestate and her estate was administered to to her husband, after he attained the age of 21 on 18 January 1708/9.1
+Hon.
+Phillips Thompson was the daughter of John Thompson, 1st Baron Haversham and Lady Frances Annesley.1 She married Arthur Annesley, 4th Baron Altham, son of Richard Annesley, 3rd Baron Altham and Dorothy Davy, on 8 April 1703 at St. Margaret's Church, Westminster, London, EnglandG.1 She died in May 1704, without issue.1 She died intestate and her estate was administered to to the Dowager Baroness Altham, mother and guardian of her husband on 22 June 1704.1 She died intestate and her estate was administered to to her husband, after he attained the age of 21 on 18 January 1708/9.1

-As a result of her marriage, Phillips Thompson was styled as Baroness Altham on 8 April 1703.
+After her marriage, Hon.
+Phillips Thompson was styled as Baroness Altham on 8 April 1703.
 From 8 April 1703, her married name became Annesley.1

 Citations